benchristel/refactoring-workshop/docs/smells/asymmetrical-code.md

 Asymmetrical code obscures similarities.
 By making things that are essentially similar appear different, we cast doubt on whether they are truly similar.
-For example: is there a reason there's no `ftp_url?` method in the code above?
+For example: is there a reason there's no `ftp_url?` method in the first example above?
 Someone reading the code might spend time figuring it out, only to realize in the end that there is no reason, except an accident of history.

 When we obscure similarity, we also obscure important differences.
 When similar things appear different, the